Falmouth has some beautiful beaches.

-Falmouth has 4 main beaches: Castle beach, Gyllynvase beach, Swanpool and Maenporth.
+Falmouth has four main beaches: Castle Beach, Gyllyngvase beach, Swanpool and Maenporth.

 It is located just down from Castle Beach, 10 minutes walk from town and 3 – 4 minutes walk from Highcliffe.
 Walk down De Pass road opposite the house and take a right down Cliff Road.